Chelsea gets backup law enforcement after police chief contracts COVID-19

 Oklahoma Highway Patrol troopers and Cherokee Nation Marshal Service deputy marshals will also assist as needed, Weast said.

-Assuming no other staff members test positive, Weast said the department could resume normal in-person operations as soon as Oct.
+Assuming no other staff members test positive, Weast said the Police Department could resume normal in-person operations as soon as Oct.
 16.

 Video: 'Let's Talk' town hall on upcoming state questions